jimyoshida/self-taught-devops/cls4/Timeline.md

 Let's Encrypt is a non-profit certificate authority run by Internet Security Research Group (ISRG) that provides X.509 certificates for Transport Layer Security (TLS) encryption at no charge.
 Let's Encrypt was announced publicly on November 18, 2014.

+eBPF is a technology that can run programs in a privileged context such as the operating system kernel.
+It is the successor to the Berkeley Packet Filter (BPF, with the "e" originally meaning "extended") filtering mechanism in Linux and is also used in non-networking parts of the Linux kernel as well.
+Initial release: 2014

 On September 14, 2015, Let's Encrypt issued its first certificate, which was for the domain helloworld.letsencrypt.org.
 On the same day, ISRG submitted its root program applications to Mozilla, Microsoft, Google and Apple.

+Cilium is a cloud native technology for networking, observability, and security.
+It is based on the kernel technology eBPF, originally for better networking performance, and now leverages many additional features for different use cases.
+Initial release	December 16, 2015

+The General Data Protection Regulation, abbreviated GDPR, or French RGPD is a European Union regulation on information privacy in the European Union (EU) and the European Economic Area (EEA).
+The European Parliament and Council of the European Union adopted the GDPR on 14 April 2016, to become effective on 25 May 2018.

+The FIDO2 Project is a joint effort between the FIDO Alliance and the World Wide Web Consortium (W3C) whose goal is to create strong authentication for the web.
+At its core, FIDO2 consists of the W3C Web Authentication (WebAuthn) standard and the FIDO Client to Authenticator Protocol 2 (CTAP2).
+FIDO 2.0 Proposed Standard: September 4, 2015

+Web Authentication (WebAuthn) is a web standard published by the World Wide Web Consortium (W3C).
+WebAuthn is a core component of the FIDO2 Project under the guidance of the FIDO Alliance.
+First published: 31 May 2016

 The WannaCry ransomware attack was a worldwide cyberattack in May 2017 by the WannaCry ransomware cryptoworm, which targeted computers running the Microsoft Windows operating system by encrypting data and demanding ransom payments in the Bitcoin cryptocurrency.